 Background and Significance.
-Concisely describe the rationale underlying the proposed research and intervention strategy; the hypotheses to be investigated; the methodology to be employed; and the experience, knowledge, and skills of the research team.
+Concisely describe the rationale underlying the proposed research strategy; the hypotheses to be investigated; the methodology to be employed; and the experience, knowledge, and skills of the research team.
 Emphasize positioning the research in the context of existing relevant scientific literature and preliminary data that the team may have collected in preparing for the research.
 Demonstrate a grasp of the current state of the knowledge relevant to the problem.
 Provide up-to-date references, acknowledge controversies and contradictory reports, and be comprehensive and accurate.
 If there is little literature on the topic, draw on information from related fields.
 Demonstrate the community interest, participation in the plan development from the beginning, and the potential contribution of the proposed research.
 Briefly state the long-term potential of the research: the problems, issues, or questions which, through the execution of this award, can be further developed, specified, and sharpened into testable hypotheses; and the methodologic approach (or possible approaches that seem at present most appropriate to be used).
 Keep discussion of the general problem of breast cancer brief; emphasize the specific problem addressed by your research proposal.

 Preliminary Data.
-Outline the findings from Phase 1 and how that shaped this application for Phase 2.
+Describe the prior experience with the issue to be investigated.
+Emphasize any work by the Co-PIs and data specific to breast cancer.
 Present any data obtained in detail, with a description of how the data was obtained and analyzed.
 Describe any pitfalls or problems that arose, as well as how they were overcome.
-Provide justification and support for the potential for useful knowledge and interventions to result from the Phase 2 research.
+Provide justification and support for the potential for useful knowledge and interventions to result from the research.